Buy-to-let mortgages for first-time buyers explained

 If you’re a first-time buyer, investing in buy-to-let could be a way of getting a foot on the housing ladder and bringing in extra income while you save for your dream home.

-You will need money upfront for a deposit, and enough income to cover your mortgage payments if you have no rent coming in.
-You will also need to understand the responsibilities of being a landlord and the many costs involved – and as a first-time buyer, you may find getting a buy-to-let mortgage offer a challenge.
+You will need money upfront for a deposit and enough income to cover your mortgage payments if you have no rent coming in.
+As a first-time buyer, you may find getting a buy-to-let mortgage offer challenging.

 But if you do your sums and plan your project carefully, buy-to-let can be a worthwhile and profitable first step to homeownership.